 Read more about Stang’s graphic design in the facade here.

 The development of Sluisbuurt shows a mixed Amsterdam neighborhood with different types of buildings, to provide space for a broad public.
 In total, the urban plan includes approximately 5,500 homes and facilities, both commercial and social.
 The neighborhood, which includes up to 125 meters of high-rise buildings, will be geared towards cyclists and pedestrians and invites movement.
 It will be a healthy, modern urban district with a unique skyline on the IJ.

 In the first phase of the development, the ‘Campus on the IJ’ is central.
 Practically all the courses from Amsterdam and Diemen of the Inholland University of Applied Sciences will be combined in the Sluisbuurt in one building.
 Plots 5A2 and 6B2 accommodate a large proportion of the campus users.
 Together, the buildings form a sustainable open city campus that meets the contemporary needs of its future users.

 To match the enormous energy demand of the more than 750 self-contained studios with current sustainability requirements, Mei used innovative solutions in the design.
-For example, integrated colored PV panels in the façade, which effortlessly fit into the architecture.
-On the roofs, solar cells are placed on a raised frame, which hides the other roof installations from view, complemented by a rich mix of high-quality greenery.
-The green roofs are also used for water storage and reducing heat stress.
+An example is the green roof on which solar panels are placed on a raised frame, hiding the other roof installations from view.
+A rich mix of high-quality greenery ensures that the panels are not visible from the street.
+The green roofs are also used for water storage and reducing heat stress, and contribute to biodiversity.